Conteville-lès-Boulogne

 Conteville-lès-Boulogne ([kɔ̃tvil lɛ bulɔɲ], literally Conteville near Boulogne; ’s-Gravenhoeve) is a commune in the Pas-de-Calais department in the Hauts-de-France region of France.

 Geography

 A farming and forestry village, some 6 mi northeast of Boulogne, at the junction of the D234 and the D233 roads.
 The huge 4000 ha forest of Boulogne forms the southernmost borders of the commune.

 Population

+Transport

+The Chemin de fer de Boulogne à Bonningues (CF de BB) opened a station at Conteville-lès-Boulogne on 22 April 1900.
+Passenger services were withdrawn on 31 December 1935.
+They were reinstated in November 1942.
+The CF de BB closed in 1948.